avarakin/AstroPiMaker4/README.md

 * Astrometry with sextractor
 * ASTAP plate solver, which is much faster than astrometry
 2. Sets up Wireless Access Point.
 Default name is RPI and password is password but can be changed in the script.
 Once connected to WAP,  IP address of PI is 10.0.0.1
-3. Sets up x11vnc to be started automatically
+3. Sets up vnc to be started automatically
 4. Configures screen to be 1920x1080 for headless operation
-5. Defaults to KDE Desktop, but Gnome and Mate can also be installed
-6. Miscellaneous software
+5. Miscellaneous software
 * Joplin notes app (broken under 20.04)
 * Syncthing for syncing images into processing PC
 * Arduino IDE
 * Latest Libraw with Canon CR3 support.
 At this point, only CCDCiel is working with this library, Ekos crashes with it
-7. Fully headless operation
+6. Fully headless operation

-# Installation
+# Installation for Raspberry Pi

 1. Downlaod 32 bit image of 20.04 from page: